COUNTY ASSESSOR: Marcy Barritt

 - Limited Market value for the current year and prior year.

-- Taxable Market value for current year and prior year.
+- Taxable Market value for the current year and prior year.

 - Property classification for the current year and prior year.